- About Us

 Where audits uncover non-compliances to the VAP audit protocol, members are required to devise and implement corrective action plans (CAPs) and undertake a closure audit following the CAP implementation to ensure the CAP remedied the non-compliance(s).

 One of the most fundamental programs the EICC provides to its members is the Validated Audit Process (VAP).
-Established in 2009, in 2014 the VAP program will complete its 1,000th audit, finalize its fifth audit protocol, and release its first comprehensive audit findings report.
+Established in 2009, the VAP program has completed more than 2,500 audits.
 As the program has grown it has become more complex, with hundreds of auditors from nine firms executing the protocol in more than 20 countries.
-The current EICC VAP, version 4.0, is in effect until March 31, 2015.
-An updated, 5.0, version was ratified in 2014 and goes into effect on April 1, 2015.
+The current EICC VAP, version 5.1 went into effect in January, 2016.

 Audits carried out on EICC member facilities and their suppliers' facilities are completed by independent, third-party auditors specially trained in social and environmental auditing and the VAP audit protocol.
 The EICC offers trainings for auditors and corporate audit program managers in VAP audits.
 The trainings are run by internationally-recognized, non-profit supply chain sustainability group Verité at multi-day, in-person trainings that take place several times per year.
 Please see the EICC events calendar for a complete listing of these trainings.